-Use Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to get a 6-month extension of time to file.
-An extension of time to file a return does not extend the time to pay the tax.
+Use Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to get an extension of time to file.
+An extension of time to file a return doesn't extend the time to pay the tax.